 - I've been destroyed by what I lost, and I am grateful for what I still have.

-In each of these, it can be easy to imagine that the second thought somehow reduces the pain or truth of the first.
+In each of these, it can be easy to assume that the second thought somehow reduces the pain or truth of the first.
+But no!
 The reality is that both are wholly true.
 Neither diminishes the other because that is not how emotions work.
 One emotion does not take away from another.
 We can feel each in their entirety, all at once.

-As always, subsribe to get our free, weekly grief support newsletter straight to your inbox.
+As always, subscribe to get our free, weekly grief support newsletter straight to your inbox.